-Starting this winter, the program will be delivered through a dynamic workshop series - available virtually and on demand to reach all parts of the country - for two six-month cohorts.
+Starting this summer, the program will be delivered through a dynamic workshop series - available virtually and on demand to reach all parts of the country - for two six-month cohorts.
 As the voice of America's 11.6 million women business owners, NAWBO members will play a role in these workshops by sharing their stories and expertise.

 The series' combination of webinars and facilitated roundtables will:

 - Guide particpants through self-discovery to discern whether they possess the temperment, knowledge and resources that leads to business success